dutangc/CASdatasets/README.md

 library(CASdatasets)
 ```

-To get the current development version from github, you may try (or
+To get the current development version from github, you may use
-downloading the source file from this repository).

 ``` r
 install.packages("devtools")